 5. The only people involved in the service in the earthly type were those who were part of the camp of Israel, the professed people of God.
 In the same way the investigative judgment in the heavenly sanctuary is seen to deal only with the professed people of God.
 Or to put it another way, it does not deal with the cases of those who have made no profession of God or made any semblance of seeking pardon through Him.
-She sees their judgment as distinct.
+Their judgment is distinct.

 The following aspects are seen:

-1. The books of heaven are reviewed as the evidence in the investigative judgment.
+1. The books of heaven are reviewed as evidence in the investigative judgment.

 2. The lives of all professed believers in God are reviewed individually.

 3. Those who have sins remaining upon the books of record that are not repented of and forgiven will be blotted out of the book of life.
 The record of their good deeds is removed.